 It doesn’t matter if the dog has never starved a single day in its life.
 If you continue with no further obedience training, food aggression towards humans will persist.

-For the most part, Beagles get along great with children.
+For the most part, Beagles get along great with kids.
 However, it’s possible for them to turn aggressive if a child hurts them.
 Young children may sometimes pull a Beagle’s tail or ears, and the Beagle may snap back out of “defense.”

 As parents, we know just how rowdy children can be.
 But when injury happens, this is the Beagle’s way of protecting himself and establishing firm boundaries about acceptable behavior.
 Otherwise, they may seriously get injured.